 Age of Assassins

-This audacious and beautifully written book connects less well-known stories, such as the shooting of an instigator of the Armenian genocide or the attack on an American 'robber baron' with the epoch-marking murders of the Kennedys and the killing that sparked the First World War.
-Taking in Tsars, Presidents, and pop stars, Age of Assassins traces the process that turned thought into action and murder into an icon.
+These were the crimes that were meant to change the world, and sometimes did.
+The book connects the killing of the Kennedys or the murder that sparked the First World War with less well-known stories, such as the Berlin shooting of an instigator of the Armenian genocide or the attack on an American ‘robber baron’.
+Taking in Malcolm X and Queen Victoria, Adolf Hitler and Andy Warhol, Charles Manson and Emma Goldman, Tsars, Presidents, and pop stars, Age of Assassins traces the process that turned thought into action and murder into an icon.